 - We continually aim to improve social mobility by attracting a diverse range of people into the industry.
 Our Power Network Craft Assistant ("PNCA"), is specifically aimed at people who have left school without or with minimal qualifications but have the skills and ability to thrive at NGED.
 This scheme provides a paid 12-15 months training programme, following which a craft assistant job will be offered.
-11 employees were appointed in the current year by NGED under this scheme. - During the year, we have transformed the DE&I pages of our internal intranet and on overall basis increased DE&I communications and visibility.
-Each week we explore a different DE&I topic in an easilydigestible, quick and interesting read on our intranet.
-Bite sized videos are created sharing with employees the key definitions and concepts - We have introduced quiet rooms across various offices which can be used for prayer, meditation, for rest, or for neurodivergent colleagues, disabled colleagues, staff experiencing menopause or anyone in need of a moment of quiet when feeling overwhelmed. - We have rolled out unconscious bias training for our staff. - We launched a Self-ID campaign for staff; this helps us understand our gender and ethnicity pay gap and also helps us to identify the diversity make up of our workforce so that we are able to plan the right trainings, initiatives, benefits, and inclusion activities for our workforce. - With the aim of creating a space that reduces unintended hurt and allows people to bring their true selves to work, we have launched new form of ID cards that gives colleagues the option of including their personal pronouns.
+11 employees were appointed in the current year by NGED under this scheme. - During the year, we transformed the DE&I content of our internal intranet and on an overall basis have increased DE&I communications and visibility.
+Within the content on intranet, we explore a different DE&I topic in an easily-digestible, quick and interesting read on our intranet.
+Bite sized videos are created sharing with employees the key definitions and concepts. - We have introduced quiet rooms across various offices which can be used for prayer, meditation, for rest, or for neurodivergent colleagues, disabled colleagues, staff experiencing menopause or anyone in need of a moment of quiet when feeling overwhelmed.